Chief Bradley Wentlandt started his career with the United States Air Force as a Law

 the University of Wisconsin.
 He also serves as an Adjunct Instructor and Program Coordinator for the University of Wisconsin - Madison Certified Public Manager Program.

 Assistant Chief Paul Schlecht joined the department in 1984 after serving as an intern with the

 Middleton Police Department.
 Chief Schlecht assists Chief Wentlandt in the the development, administration, coordination, and implementation of departmental policies, procedures, programs

 and activities and as Chief of Police in Chief Wentlandt’s absence.

 He is a graduate of the University of Wisconsin - Madison where he earned a Bachelor of Science

 degree in Sociology with a minor in Criminal Justice.
 He is also a graduate of Northwestern University's School of Staff and Command.

-In addition to his other duties, Captain Brunner has been responsible for oversight of Property
+In addition to his other duties, Captain Brunner is responsible for oversight of our Field Training

 Captain Brunner earned an Associate Degree in Police Science from Blackhawk Technical College